EndPointCorp/end-point-blog/2023/05/unix-tools.md

+The command line interface (CLI) commands/tools in the UNIX-alike (\*NIX) are the most priceless elements for system administrators.
+CLI allows the system administrator  (or in this writings, I will just use the sysadmin short form) to handle the \*NIX systems either remotely or locally without having the need to install the Graphical User Interface (GUI) packages.

 Almost twenty years ago, I bought two O'Reilly books entitled "sed & awk - second edition," written by Dale Dougherty & Arnold Robbins, and "Mastering Regular Expressions," written by Jeffrey E.F.
 Friedl.
 These two books are used books that were printed in the late '90s (and I bought them in 2004).
 In this writing, when the page and book chapter are mentioned, it means that I am referring to the aforementioned books printed in that particular year.
 It's possible that newer editions have been updated with different chapters or page references.
+These two books explain in details on the previously mentioned topics.

 Why did I mention these books?
 This is because previously my co-workers and I had several hourly meetups over several weeks in order to learn (from surface to the details) Regular Expressions.
 So I remember that I actually have the related books inside my bookshelves which I have not touched for years.

 For the system administration task, usually I just use a simple one-liner.
 Perhaps it is not even a new thing for the reader, but just in case it is useful to someone else.
+Apart from that, I would also recommend "UNIX and Linux System Administration Handbook" ( Nemeth, E., Snyder, G., Hein, T., Whaley, B., & Mackin, D. (2020).
+UNIX and Linux System Administration Handbook (5th ed.).
+Prentice Hall. )

-In this blogpost, I will write the common case that needs me to use the sed and awk tools as well as the most common regular expression that I use for the daily task.
+In this blogpost, I will write the common cases that I encountered from day to day task, together with related tools to handle it.

-### “sed & awk”
+### sed

 The authors mentioned in the book’s preface, it is a natural progression to learn grep to sed to awk.
 These three tools are the tools that are commonly being used by a system administrator.